All Episodes

 Let me just illustrate it this way.

-Have an iPhone 6S plus here.
+Have an iPhone 6S Plus here.

 Normal usage, I have to charge it every other day.

-Normal usage, great battery left.
+Normal usage, great battery light.

 I have to charge it three times a day now.